martin2844/personal-portfolio-gatsby/src/blog/aws-vps.md

 title: 'Deploy your MERN app to AWS'
 date: '2019-12-20'
 sinopsis: 'If you want to deploy a MERN app to AWS, and you have windows as your OS, this is for you.'
-tags: [AWS, deploy, React, MongoDB, Node, Express]
+tags: [AWS, deploy, React, MongoDB, NodeJs, Express]